“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi

 We should question the things we think and say more often.

-Yes, it’s a tiring and, let’s face it, mostly fruitless endeavor.
+Yes, it’s a tiring, mostly fruitless endeavor.
 But I’d like to train that muscle of being more than fine with being wrong and build gratitude for having been wrong since that implies I’m now less wrong than before.

 - our first memory